PyDPF: A Python Package for Differentiable Particle Filtering: Acknowledgments

 \section{Acknowledgments}

-We thank Xiongjie Chen for his assistance in setting up the deep mind maze environment.
+We thank Xiongjie Chen for his assistance in setting up the deep mind maze environment and Zheng Zhao for useful discussion.
 JJ.
 Brady acknowledges support from the National Physical Laboratory of the United Kingdom via an NMI/EPSRC studentship.
-B. Cox acknowledges support from the Natural Environment Research Council of the United Kingdom through a SENSE CDT studentship (NE/T00939X/1)
+B. Cox acknowledges support from Germany’s Federal Ministry of Research, Technology and Space (BMFTR) within the ErUM-Data programme under grant FKZ 05D25PC1 (DEMOS consortium).